code-charity/Bulk-Contributor/README.md

       - this task wont mean a lot every time.
 However developers will feel good to see it & start to expect more pull requests.
       - it is likely that all pull requests for this will be merged(=accepted).
       - Explanation: if there is a new item in en.json, then it should always be copied already to all other language files, because if it is not, then the extension will not fall back to the default language: English (as stated in the manifest.json), but it will instead show the internal names from code.
-        - imaginable contraindications: <br>_(probably not required to bring denied pull requests to zero/minimum or 1%° (1 in 1000)_
+        - imaginable contraindications: <br>_(maybe not yet required to bring denied pull requests to zero/minimum or 1%° (1 in 1000)_
            - Same names(labels) (in Code & English messages.json)
            - International labels in Code (emojis / simplified english / ???)
   - Of course the Example above exists only **based on an complicated part of** (Browser-Extension-)**formality.
 However it will be faster/easier to build this than the world** (/web browsers) improving such a standard ( / worth it still even if they'd start today)